-- 1. This sequence is used when it is required that pump 1 always be lead, and when it must be turned off when another pump(s) comes on.
-When a pump from the second group is required, pump 1 is first turned off, then after the Lag Pump Delay, the other pump is turned on. - For Triplex and Quadraplex applications Parameter P.17 must be used to select either First On Last Off or First On First Off. - 3.
-Discrete Inputs programmed as Pump 1-4 Disable inputs may be used to disable pumps. - For Triplex and Quadraplex applications Discrete Inputs programmed as Call Pump 2-4 Last inputs may be used to assign pumps to standby status. - 5.
-For Triplex and Quadraplex applications Discrete Inputs programmed as Sequence Inputs 2-4 may be used to set the lead pump. - 6.
-For Triplex and Quadraplex applications Parameter P.39 may be used to set the lead pump. - If pump 1 is disabled, another pump will Not be called in its place.
+- This sequence is used when it is required that pump 1 always be lead, and when it must be turned off when another pump(s) comes on.
+When a pump from the second group is required, pump 1 is first turned off, then after the Lag Pump Delay, the other pump is turned on. - 2.
+For Triplex and Quadraplex applications Parameter P.17 must be used to select either First On Last Off or First On First Off. - Discrete Inputs programmed as Pump 1-4 Disable inputs may be used to disable pumps. - For Triplex and Quadraplex applications Discrete Inputs programmed as Call Pump 2-4 Last inputs may be used to assign pumps to standby status. - 5.
+For Triplex and Quadraplex applications Discrete Inputs programmed as Sequence Inputs 2-4 may be used to set the lead pump. - For Triplex and Quadraplex applications Parameter P.39 may be used to set the lead pump. - If pump 1 is disabled, another pump will Not be called in its place.
 The 1ST Pump On/Off Level parameters are dedicated to pump 1 and will not call another pump. - 8.
 A Discrete Input programmed for External Alternation (Function 6) may be used to force alternation.
-When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - If connected to a SCADA system, alternation may be initiated by momentarily setting Coil 136, or by forcing the lag pump by writing to Register 40022 (Same as Parameter P.39). - 10.
+When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - Alternation may also be controlled remotely through a Scada System.
+See "Force Pump Alternation" and "Force Lead Pump Position", on Page 33 (Page A16). - 10.
 Parameter P.51 may be used to select and setup Time Based Alternation.